-The two LCT's landed as planned at 0830 hrs.
-One armoured car, three scout cars and two halftracks were knocked out on the beach or in the water.
-One LCT struck two mines in shallow water.
+The LCT's 513 & 507 landed as planned at 0830 hrs.
+LCT 507 struck two mines in shallow water, one armoured car, three scout cars and two halftracks were knocked out.
 This meant that vehicles could not land for six hours when the tide receded and the LCT was dried out.
 Because of a lack of exits and congestion on the beach, permission was not given for the force to advance until 1030 hrs.
 It is known that the six troops crossed the River Seulles from 1500 hrs onwards but after that the movements are not clear.
 It seems that increasing opposition held them up and despite clear recognition signs one armoured car was destroyed by a British tank.
 The next officially recorded fact is that the headquarters harboured for the night in the area of Vienne en Bessin.